For showtimes, click here.

-Looking back at The Curse of Frankenstein, Christopher Lee was, of course, made for the role of the monster.
-In actuality, he made the role.
+Looking back at The Curse of Frankenstein, Christopher Lee was made for the role of the monster.
+He also made the role.

 “With no disrespect towards the director and writer, I was on my own as to how to play the Creature, “ Lee said.
 “After all, how does one direct an actor to play such a part?”

 Lee imagined that the creature, assembled from multiple corpses, would be disconnected and need to discover how his body worked.
 Thus, the slow walk and fragmented movements were born.